An Insider's Guide Explaining What to Watch Out for When Working with a Money Coach

-It's not right…
+It's just not right.

 These businesses are primarily marketing companies – not coaching companies – where they sell dreams instead of breakthrough coaching.
 These distinctions are important.

 Marketing companies that deliver poor value to the consumer are a disservice to the entire financial education industry and give legitimate coaching companies a bad name.

-We are not alarmists here at financial mentor.
+We're not alarmists here at Financial Mentor.
 A great marketing company can still provide great coaching services.
 The two activities are not necessarily mutually exclusive.
 They can co-exist… in theory.

-1: Checkered History – You usually don’t have to dig real deep to find relevant dirt on some big name gurus playing the dream merchant game.
+You usually don’t have to dig real deep to find relevant dirt on some big name gurus playing the dream merchant game.
 Top internet search engines provide an excellent due diligence tool.
 For example, according to John T. Reed: